Siphon880gh/devbrain/DevOps/Server - _Persistent - Supervisor/Supervisor Primer - GET STARTED (Stack with Sh, Gunicorn, Pyenv, Pipenv).md

 export MAGICK_HOME="$(dirname $(which convert))"
 ```

+Skipping
 PROFILE END --

+Skipping
 Normally, when you are in a shell session, you can use `pyenv activate appName` to activate a specific virtual environment.
 However, when you run a shell script, it runs in its own environment and doesn't automatically have access to the   configurations and settings of your main shell session.

+Skipping
 To make sure your shell script can activate the virtual environment correctly, you directly source the virtual environment activation scripts ("activate" is a shell script provided by pyenv).
 The activate file contains thenecessary configuration to set up the virtual environment

+Skipping
 ```
 pyenv activate app4
 source ~/.pyenv/versions/app4/bin/activate
 ```

-# Activate pipenv environment (python packages) associated with the file path as referenced by /etc/supervisor.d/*.conf
+# SKIPPING- Activate pipenv environment (python packages) associated with the file path as referenced by /etc/supervisor.d/*.conf
 ```
 cd /home/bse7iy70lkjz/public_html/storyway/
 pipenv shell
 ```

-# Test script in pipenv environment
+SKIPPIN # Test script in pipenv environment
 ```
 cd /home/bse7iy70lkjz/public_html/storyway/video-listing-ai
 #python /home/bse7iy70lkjz/public_html/storyway/video-listing-ai/server.py
 npm start
 ```

+SKIPPING
 Test if successful.
 Close off the script (CMD+C).
 We will use Supervisor to run a .sh shell file that runs the script via gunicorn to a gateway python script

-# Make sure Supervisor has permission to run shell script
+3. Make sure Supervisor has permission to run shell script

-You need to `chmod 777 path/to/file/sh`

-You run that in terminal as root user, because when you start supervisord to permanently monitor, it’d be started from root user as well.
-Make sure it is owned and grouped by root as well.
+- Make sure you are root user in your SSH session
+- Appropriate the permissions of the sh file `chmod 750 path/to/file/x86_65.sh`
+- Later on you will run supervisor as root

 ---

 Troubleshooting:

+SKIPPING (Likely incorrect)
 If the packages are not found by your python when ran by the .sh file, make sure `pipenv shell`  worked because that virtual environment where you had installed with `pipenv install \__package_name__)` would inform your python where to load.
 In addition, we had the command `pipenv run python ...`  to forcefully run from pipenv’s perspective.

-If that won’t work, your last resort is at your python script file, to point to where to import the modules:
+If the packages are not found by your python when ran by the .sh file, you may need to append to the $PATH that import looks into from a coding side:
 ```
 import sys
 sys.path.append('/Users/wengffung/.local/share/virtualenvs/storyway-A39rOKjm/lib/python3.8/site-packages')